This post may contain affiliate links. Read our disclosure here.

 I know you don’t have your school list or even what teacher they will have, that doesn’t need to stop you.
 The sales are running now through the third week in August.
 6 weeks.
 That’s it.
 If you don’t go back to school till September and you wait till the night before to shop, you’ll cry.
 In general you can guess what your kiddos need and you’ll probably be 95% spot on.
 What did you use when you were 6?
 Crayons, Pencils, Markers…

 Starting before you have the “official” list may seem dangerous.
-If you end up grabbing an extra pack of pencils at 10¢ a pack it’s not nearly as bad as paying $2 for 1 pack the night before.
+If you end up grabbing an extra pack of pencils at 10¢ a pack it’s not nearly as bad as paying $2 for them the night before.

 Make Your Own List